oracle-quickstart/oci-weblogic-migration/README.md

 >  ```
 >  $toolHome/bin/cloud_shell_cleanup.py
 > ```
+> Copy the following script in Cloud Shell and save the file, for example, as "cloud_shell_cleanup.py".
+>
 > Before running the script, ensure it has execution permission:
 > ```bash
 > chmod +x cloud_shell_cleanup.py